 The history of Lao America is one that hasn't been properly documented.
-The aftermath of Laos' Civil War, Vietnam War and U.S. Secret War in Laos makes that chapter hard to remember - or easy to forget - depending on who you ask.
-And while living in the U.S. has given us the opportunity for new lives, future generations are left asking questions about a past they can't find in their parents photo album nor their school textbooks.
+The aftermath of Laos' Civil War, Vietnam War and U.S. Secret War in Laos makes that chapter hard to remember, or easy to forget - depending on who you ask.
+While living in the U.S. has given us opportunity for new lives, future generations are left asking questions about a past they can't find in their parents photo album nor their school textbooks.
 We've been here for 40 years, yet many are unaware of who we are.

 Green card pictures.
 Elementary grade translations.
 Your summer "job".
 Overnight gambling parties.
 That gang phase.
 Making up words in "Englao".
 How many peppers you can take in your papaya salad.